The appearance of a growth is often unsettling, as it raises questions on what to do for the best going forward.

 3. Where is it?

 If a tumour is located near vital structures (important blood vessels or nerves, for example), even if it is benign it can cause serious problems (such as haemorrhage or paralysis).
-In these circumstances, early removal where possible helps to avoid future complications developing.
+In these circumstances, surgical excision where practical, helps to minimise future complications.

 The same is true if a growth is likely to become traumatised and infected on a regular basis, as is often the case when tumours appear in the mouth, on feet, in the rectum and similar parts of the body.